Stomatitis refers to inflammation of the mouth, and causes a red and swollen appearance of the mouth, with pain, or as discrete ulcers.

 Aphthous ulcers are the most common cause of stomatitis.
-These are acute painful ulcers on the tongue, or the inside of the lips or cheeks.
+These ulcers are acute, painful ulcers on the tongue, or the inside of the lips or cheeks.
 They are also called canker sores, and have a reddish base, with a yellowish covering.

-Causes of stomatitis
+Types of recurrent aphthous stomatitis

 Local causes of stomatitis include factors such as:

 - Trauma: Trauma can possibly stem from ill-fitting dentures or other dental appliances like braces or retainers.

 - Infections: Stomatitis can be caused by bacterial infections, such as syphilis, or viral infections, such as herpes simplex and herpes zoster.
 Ulcers can also be caused by hand, foot, and mouth disease (Coxsackie virus), or yeast infections.

 - Other local causes include a weakened or deficient immune system, chemical irritation, and medications such as sulfonamide drugs, which treat conditions from eye infections to rheumatoid arthritis and include antibiotics, can also cause stomatitis, along with anti-epileptic drugs.

 Systemic causes include: